Efficiently computing runs on a trie: Preliminaries

 \begin{lemma}[Lemma 3.3 of~\cite{DBLP:journals/siamcomp/BannaiIINTT17}] Let $r = [i..j]$ be a run in $w$ with period $p$, and let $\ell \in \{0,1\}$ be such that $w[j+1] \prec_\ell w[j+1-p]$.
 Then, any \Lroot{} $w[i'..j']$ of $r$ with respect to $\prec_\ell$ is the longest Lyndon word with respect to $\prec_\ell$ that is a prefix of $w[i'..|w|]$. \end{lemma}

-From Lemma~\ref{lem:longestLyndonAndRuns}, it follows that the number of runs is at most $2n$, since each position can be the starting point of at most two \Lroot{}s that correspond to distinct runs.
+Since an \Lroot{} cannot be shared by two different runs, it follows from Lemma~\ref{lem:longestLyndonAndRuns} that the number of runs is at most $2n$, since each position can be the starting point of at most two \Lroot{}s that correspond to distinct runs.
 In~\cite{DBLP:journals/siamcomp/BannaiIINTT17}, a stronger bound of $n$ was shown from the observation that each run contains at least one \Lroot{} that does not begin at the first position of the run, and that the two longest Lyndon words starting at a given position for the two lexicographic orders cannot simultaneously be such \Lroot{}s of runs.
-This is because if $w[i'..i']$ and $w[i'..j']$ were \Lroot{}s and the runs start before position $i'$, then, from the periods of the two runs, it must be that $w[i'-1]=w[i']=w[j']$ contradicting that $w[i'..j']$ is a Lyndon word and cannot contain a border.
+This is because if $w[i'..i']$ and $w[i'..j']$ were \Lroot{}s and the runs start before position $i'$, then, from the periods of the two runs, it must be that $w[i'-1]=w[i']=w[j']$ contradicting that $w[i'..j']$ is a Lyndon word and cannot have a non-empty border.
 In Section~\ref{sec:numberOfRunsInTrie}, we will see that the last argument does not completely carry over to the case of tries, but show that we can still improve the bound again to $n$.

 The above lemmas also lead to a new linear time algorithm for computing all runs, that consists of the following steps: \begin{enumerate} \item compute the longest Lyndon word that starts at each position for both lexicographic orders $\prec_0$ and $\prec_1$, \item check whether there is a run for which the longest Lyndon word corresponds to an \Lroot{}. \end{enumerate}